Manvendra2509/PGLife/README.md

 # How to run the project?
 - Install XAMPP, run Apache and MySQL.
 - Clone the repo and paste the folder structure inside htdocs folder.
-- Run MySQL Admin and import the .sql file
+- Run MySQL Admin and import the .sql files present in the sql folder in the following order
+  - sql_queries.sql
+  - dummy_data.sql
 - Run the project by typing 'localhost/PGLife/index.php' in your browser